mcvine/mcvine/docs/sphinx/DeveloperGuide.rst

   - usually don't change over time. new files are added into it.
   - path specified by env var MCVINE_RESOURCES
   - examples should be explicitly versioned?
+* workflow:
+  - scripts/Makefiles/etc
+  - make it easier for users to construct workflow
+  - intended to be lightweight
+* training:
+  - Markdown files and jupyter notebooks
+* conda-recipes:
+  - recipes to build conda packages

 Development environemnt